 You’ll be able to select your destination but here we are focusing on website conversions so keep website for the destination.

-Following is the Optimization for Ad Delivery, very important part here as you will have to choose to have your ad campaign optimized for:
+Following is the Optimization for Ad Delivery, a very important part here as you will have to choose to have your ad campaign optimized for:

-Probably the best setting but you will have to pay on a per impression basis so even if the campaign is not successful, you will have to pay for it.
+Probably the best setting but you will have to pay on a per-impression basis so even if the campaign is not successful, you will have to pay for it.
 Goods and bads for sure.

 - Landing Page Views: The algorithm will find people who will certainly visit your website and, at least, look at your landing page.
-Same, you pay on a per impression basis.
+Same, you pay on a per-impression basis.

 - Other Options: Link clicks, daily unique reach & impressions; use the default settings for ads.

-Based on experience, there is no perfect answer in which setting is the best.
+Based on experience, there is no perfect answer to which setting is the best.
 Nonetheless, we found better results between Conversions & Link Clicks.
 Try both and see which one is the best for your business!

-Here, we are using our Krows Digital’s Pixel.
+Here, we are using Krows Digital’s Pixel.

 Remember all these steps to create events and custom events?
 Now you can select them!